irods/irods_resource_plugin_s3/README.md

 -   Set `S3_DEFAULT_HOSTNAME=storage.googleapis.com`
 -   Set `S3_PROTO=HTTPS`
 -   Set 'S3_REGIONNAME` correctly - note that AWS has `us-east-1` and GCS has `us-east4` (without the second hyphen)

+Just adding a comment to force tests to run.
+Ignore.